 - In gratitude for the compassionate care his family received, Robert T. Devlin established a two-life gift annuity.

-- Information Desk volunteer Ruth Nolte now watches families come to the OB center she helped fund.
+- Former Information Desk volunteer Ruth Nolte watched families come to the OB center she helped fund.

-- After military service, teaching and managing, Lt.
+- After military service, teaching and managing, the late Lt.
 Col. Bob Sweeney wanted to do more for his favorite causes.

-- Theresa Fisichella Claassen gives back for reasons rooted in health care and her family.
+- The late Theresa Fisichella Claassen gave back for reasons rooted in health care and her family.

 - John D. Friedlander’s philanthropy reflects his allegiances to loved ones.

 - Helene and George Ettelson's generosity exemplified their commitment to community and family.

 Make an online donation today to CPMC.Opens new window